mt-hill/ffpl-backend/README.md

         scans the the fantasy premier league api periodically

-        compares each players live stats against each player live stats in database
+        compares each players live stats against each player live stats in my database

-        if player stats in api != player stats in database (for example, haaland scores a goal)
-                adds to the event printer and updates the player gw stats in database
+        if player stats in api != player stats in database (for example, haaland scores a goal: API = Haaland Goals 1 || DB = Haaland Goals 0) adds to the event printer and updates the player stats in database

                 another function is constantly checks event printer for new events